mkoseoglu091/CSIS3275/README.md

 #### Dependencies (might add/remove some in the future)

+1. Clone Repo
-1. In VS Code open a new terminal (Terminal -> New Terminal)
+2. In VS Code open a new terminal (Terminal -> New Terminal)
-2. Type: **npm install**.
+3. Type: **npm install**.
 This will install all dependencies listen in the package.json file
+4. From Trello under resources, get the default.json file and insert it in the config folder (this contains confidential credentials best kept out of github)
+5. Now you are ready to run the server

 <br></br>